fastfetch-cli/fastfetch/README.md

 ```
 * Most of the logos have a small variant.
 Access it by appending _small to the logo name.
 * Some logos have an old variant.
 Access it by appending _old to the logo name.
-* Unknown/unsupported logos will be replaced with a generic linux logo when running fastfetch.
+* To disable the logo, use `--logo none`.
 * Get a list of all available logos with `fastfetch --print-logos`.
-* Printing images as logo is supported using Sixel or Kitty graphics protocol.
+* Printing images as logo is supported using Sixel / Kitty graphics protocol or chafas image to text conversion.

 ##### Package managers
 ```